Boomerang (1992 film): Plot

 Advertising executive Marcus Graham is a serial womanizer, prone to lying to seduce women but unwilling to commit until he finds the "perfect woman."
 His friends Tyler and Gerard tell him his standards are too high, particularly his habit of judging women by their feet.

 Marcus's company is acquired by cosmetics mogul Lady Eloise, who invites him to her home with amorous intentions; he spends the night with her, believing he will be promoted.
 The next day, he meets Jacqueline Broyer, who has been made head of his department instead.
 At a party to celebrate the merger, eccentric fashion diva Helen Strangé is announced as the new face of the company, and Jacqueline introduces Marcus to colleague Angela Lewis, whom he sets up with Gerard.
 Though they get along fine, Angela and Gerard learn that they're better as friends.

 Despite his best efforts, Marcus is unable to woo Jacqueline.
 Over dinner at his apartment, she ignores his advances and is more interested in the basketball game on TV, leaving him frustrated.
 On a business trip to New Orleans, Jacqueline unexpectedly invites Marcus into her room, and they have sex.
 Afterward, he is relieved to find her feet up to his standards.

 Marcus begins to fall for Jacqueline, but finds himself on the receiving end of his usual tactics: she ignores his feelings, manipulates him with sex, and keeps their relationship strictly on her terms.
 Discovering she has bragged about their trysts to Strangé, whose advances he is forced to reject, Marcus confronts Jacqueline, and she ends their affair.
 Marcus finds himself the subject of office gossip, and his work begins to suffer.
 After a major business proposal is almost ruined, Jacqueline forces Marcus to take a few paid weeks off as an alternative to being fired.

-Marcus spends time with Angela, who tries to bring him out of his funk.
-He realises he's developing feelings for her when they bond over watching late night reruns of Star Trek.
+Marcus spends time with Angela, a friend of Gerard, who tries to bring him out of his funk.
+He realizes he's developing feelings for her when they bond over watching late night reruns of Star Trek.
 After hosting Thanksgiving dinner with Tyler, Gerard, and Gerard's tactless parents, Marcus and Angela sleep together.
 Gerard is furious, believing Marcus will mistreat Angela like his past conquests.
 They move in together, but she is hurt when he downplays their relationship in a phone call with Jacqueline.
 Marcus, having regained his confidence, proves newly attractive to Jacqueline, and they sleep together again.

 Marcus returns home to Angela in the middle of the night, and when she confronts him in the morning, he explains that he is confused by his feelings for her and for Jacqueline.
 She breaks up with him and takes a promotion at another company.
 Marcus rebounds with Jacqueline, but realizes his love for Angela; he returns home to find she has moved out.
 Marcus reconciles with Gerard, and visits Angela at her new job, convincing her that he is truly committed to her, and they get back together.